 The National Sex Offender Public Website (NSOPW) is the only online tool that provides current data on sex offenders from all 50 states.

 The Family Watchdog online tool provides information about sex offenders nationwide.
 By entering your state and zip code, you will access the information about sex offenders in your area.

 CrimeReport and SpotCrime are also websites where you can get information about the safety of the area you want to live in.

 Schools In The Area

 Choosing a neighborhood with a good school district is essential for the children’s education.
-Online you can find information about the school districts nationwide.
+Online you can find information about school districts nationwide.
 When a family has elementary and junior school children is crucial to know the quality of the schools in the area.
-Cities with blue ribbon schools will likely have a good college on their perimeter.
+Cities with blue-ribbon schools will likely have a good college on their perimeter.
 If you plan to buy a property to raise a family, include in your search all grades schools.

 Visit the City Hall of the city your plan to live.
 Check the recreational programs the city has for children and adults.

 Easy Access to Amenities